Axway/amplify-central/content/en/docs/amplify_relnotes/agent_agentsdk_support_policy.md

 Community delivered agents are open-source and are built using the Amplify Agent SDK.

 A completed agent could be visually represented as per figure 1 below.
 Items shown in red, namely the Amplify platform and the Agent SDK, are fully supported by Axway.
-The support of items in blue, namely the code written to connect to the 3rd party Gateway / dataplane and the 3rd party Gateway, are addressed in this section.
+The support of items in blue, namely the code written to connect to the 3rd party Gateway / data plane and the 3rd party Gateway, are addressed in this section.

 ![Axway supported and community supported parts of an open-source agent](/Images/central/community_agents_sdk.png)